YoshidomeGroup-Hydration/PorousGen/README.md

 > http://arxiv.org/abs/2510.17133

 # Contact
-If you have any questions, please contact Shota Arai at shota.arai.c2@tohoku.ac.jp
+If you have any questions, please contact Shota Arai at<br>
+shota.arai.c2@tohoku.ac.jp

 # Usage